On the concatenability of solutions of partial differential equations: Introduction

 The aim of this article is to show that the set of solutions of a single scalar homogeneous linear partial different equation with constant coefficients has the concatenability property (roughly whenever $u_1, u_2$ are solutions that match at $0$, the trajectory $u_1\oamp u_2$ whose past matches with $u_1$ and future with $u_2$ is also a solution) if and only if the polynomial describing the differential equation is first order in $\frac{\partial }{\partial t}$.

 The motivation for considering this problem is two-fold.
 Firstly, it arises from the discussion of the problem of understanding the `state' and `state construction' for a control theoretic model described by a system of linear partial differential equations with constant coefficients given in \cite{Wil}.
-While `time' does not play a distinguished role among the independent variables at hand in \cite{Wil}, it does so in the present article\footnote{I had posed the question considered in this article in a private conversation with Professor Jan Willems when I was a PhD student at the Bernoulli Institute, University of Groningen in 2000.}, and generalises to partial differential equations (PDE) the ordinary differential equation (ODE) case, viewing models as `evolution' equations.
+While `time' does not play a distinguished role among the independent variables at hand in \cite{Wil}, it does so in the present article\footnote{The second author had posed the question considered in this article in a private conversation with Professor Jan Willems when he was a PhD student at the Bernoulli Institute, University of Groningen in 2000.}, and generalises to partial differential equations (PDE) the ordinary differential equation (ODE) case, viewing models as `evolution' equations.
 In the ordinary differential equation context, the state construction problem was considered \cite{RapWil} (where even {\em system} of ODEs were considered, while we restrict ourselves just to the {\em scalar} case in the PDE case as a first simple step).
+See also, for e.g., \cite{RocWil}, \cite{vanRap}, \cite{Zer} for various other avatars of this problem.
+We also remark that within multidimensional behavioural theory of Willems, the notions where the independent variable of time plays a distinguished role (for instance in the concepts of controllability and autonomy) were introduced by the second author (see, for example, \cite{Sas0}, \cite{Sas00}, \cite{CotSas}, \cite{SasThoWil}), and there has been revived interest in such time-relevant notions (see, for instance, \cite{NapRapRoc}, \cite{ObeSch}).
 In the ODE context, the `concatenability property' was referred to as the `Markovian property', but to avoid confusion with the terminology in \cite{Wil} in the PDE context, we prefer to use the name `concatenability property' in both the PDE and ODE contexts.
 Besides the motivation arising from control theory, another motivation is that the problem we consider also fits within the general framework of algebraic-analysis of partial differential equations where one tries to characterise {\em analytic} properties of the solution space $S_p=\{u:p(\frac{\partial }{\partial x_1},\cdots, \frac{\partial }{\partial x_d}, \frac{\partial }{\partial t}) u=0\}$ of a PDE {\em algebraically} via properties of the describing polynomial $p\in \!\mC[\xi_1,\cdots\!, \xi_d,\tau]$, for instance, the classically studied `division problems' (see, e.g., \cite{Hor0}, \cite{Loj} and also \cite{SasWag}), the problem of existence of null solutions (see, e.g., \cite{Hor}, \cite{Sas}), etc.

 The organisation of this short note is as follows.
 In Section~\ref{section_1}, we present Theorem~\ref{one_variable_thm}, which treats the concatenability property in the case of an ordinary differential equation.
 To treat the partial differential equation case, we need some preliminaries on vector-valued functions and distributions, which are given in Section~\ref{section_2}.
 Finally, in Section~\ref{section_3}, we will show Theorem~\ref{PDE_thm}, which handles the concatenability property for partial differential equations.